Iterable/iterable-web-sdk/README.md

 | topOffset                    | How much space (px or %) to create between the top of the screen and a message.
 Not applicable for center, bottom, or full-screen messages.                                                                                                                                            | `string`                                                          | `undefined` |
 | closeButton :rotating_light: | Properties that define a custom close button to display on a message.                                                                                                                                                                                                                            | `CloseButtonOptions` (see below)                                  | `undefined` |

-:rotating_light: Due to a limitation in Safari browsers, web in-app messages displayed in Safari will not be able to add an auto-generated close button and automatically fire `trackInAppClose` events with it for you.
+:rotating_light: Due to a limitation in Safari browsers, web in-app messages displayed in Safari will not add an auto-generated close button (even if `closeButton` properties are set).

 Close Button Options: